 OV5642 – 5.0 MP Camera Module:

 The OV5642 – 5.0 MP Camera Module features the OV5642 color sensor from OmniVision.
 The sensor has a 1/4.0″ optical format, which combined with the pixel size of 1.4 µm x 1.4 µm, results in the 5.0 MP (2592 H x 1944 V) image.
 This is a rolling shutter sensor, which captures an entire column (or row) simultaneously, and compiles the image by scanning across (or down).

-These camera modules are sold bundled with the LS-6018CS lens / metal mount (B0019) or with the M12 LS-27227 lens / plastic mount (B0020).
-They are also available without a lens – just a generic plastic lens mount to protect the sensor during shipping.
-The lens mount supplied with your lens replaces the generic mount.
-They may also be purchased without a lens, but with a higher quality metal M12 or CS lens mount, or they may be configured with a motorized IR cutoff filter mount; for the motorized IR cutoff filter mount, the user must supply the 5-18 V power.
+These camera modules are sold bundled with the LS-6018CS lens (NoIR) w/ metal mount (B0019) or with the M12 LS-27227 lens (IR or NoIR) w/ plastic mount (B0020).
+They are also available without a lens – just a generic plastic lens mount to protect the sensor during shipping; the lens mount supplied with your lens purchased separately replaces the generic mount.
+Available separately are higher quality metal M12 or CS lens mount, or a motorized IR cutoff filter mount.
+For the motorized IR cutoff filter mount, the user must supply the 5-18 V power.
 Also, see the OV5642 – 5.0 MP Mini Module Camera Shield (B0068) for an Arduino compatible board.